The generational divide in our society has never been more evident than it is today.

 To address the value system of the average Millennial in the workplace, companies must stress their mission statement and demonstrate that they’re out to do more than just turn a profit.

-One of the major generational differences in communication styles between workers lies in their preferred communication channels.
-For Millenials, shooting someone a message like SMS is often their go-to mode of communication.
-On the other hand, Baby Boomers may prefer a phone call (or dare I say, an in-person conversation!) in lieu of an email or instant message.
+For Millenials, shooting someone an SMS or WhatsApp text is often their go-to mode of communication.
+On the other hand, Baby Boomers may prefer a phone call (or dare I say, an in-person conversation!) in lieu of an email or instant messaging.

-This can sometimes cause friction among coworkers; if you’re not communicating with someone through their preferred channel, they may not answer right away, which leads to production delays.
-The opportunities for miscommunication abound.
+This can sometimes cause friction among coworkers – if you’re not communicating with someone through their preferred channel, they may not answer right away, which leads to delays.

 Older generations, especially Gen Xers, tend to have a more blunt, direct communication style and usually prefer email over face-to-face conversation.
-Millennials, on the other hand, crave positive feedback, recognition, and work more collaboratively, wanting a lot of input and direction.
+Millennials, on the other hand, crave positive feedback and recognition and work more collaboratively, wanting a lot of input and direction.